WebSpellChecker/wproofreader-tiptap/README.md

 ## License

-Licensed under the terms of MIT license.
+Licensed under the terms of the MIT license.
 For full details about the license, please check the `LICENSE.md` file.